dariomalchiodi/dariomalchiodi.github.com/_posts/2013-01-19-my-first-post.md

 title: "Let me introduce... my blog"
 description: ""
 categories: [General]
-tags: [Ego]
+tags: [Blog, Jekyll, Bootstrap, Markdown, Liquid]
 ---
 {% include JB/setup %}
-I decided to set up this blog mostly with the aim of writing down setup instructions as neat as possible for the software I use.
+I decided to set up this blog mostly with the aim of writing down install instructions as neat as possible for the software I use, so I (hopefully) can save time when setup a new computer.
 So, why don't describe the technology behind the blog itself as a first post?

 Quick and dirty: the blog is a set of [HTML](http://en.wikipedia.org/wiki/HTML)